-- 1. Open your planetarium program.
-Identify a declination line in the area of the sky you wish to model. - 2.
-On your keypad, select Point + Track Model (Main Menu > 3=Tools > 2=Modeling). - 3.
+- 2. Open your planetarium program.
+Identify a declination line in the area of the sky you wish to model. - 3.
+On your keypad, select Point + Track Model (Main Menu > 3=Tools > 2=Modeling > 1=Point+Track Model). - 4.
 Select 3=New Model if you have not created a model previously.
 Window 5211 will appear.
-The upper right will read "T Pts:000" since you do not have any points in your model when you start. - 4.
-In your planetarium program, select a star along your target declination line and slew to it. - 5.
-Image and download for evaluation. - 6.
-Set your button rate by toggling 6 and center your target star.
+The upper right will read "T Pts:000" since you do not have any points in your model when you start. - 5.
+In your planetarium program, select a star along your target declination line and slew to it using the planetarium program. - 6.
+Image and download for evaluation. - a) Set your button rate by toggling button 6 and center your target star using the N-S-E-W buttons of the keypad.
 The lower rates of 1x to 12x can be used to quickly center a star on the crosshair, and the lowest rates of .25x and .5x can be used for very fine adjustment of the centering.